ktorio/ktor-documentation/topics/jte.md

 ## Configure %plugin_name% {id="configure"}
 ### Configure template loading {id="template_loading"}
 To load JTE templates, you need to:
 1. Create a `CodeResolver` used to resolve template code.
-For example, you can `DirectoryCodeResolver` to load templates from a given directory or `ResourceCodeResolver` to load templates from application resources.
+For example, you can configure `DirectoryCodeResolver` to load templates from a given directory or `ResourceCodeResolver` to load templates from application resources.
 2. Use the `templateEngine` property to specify a template engine, which uses a created `CodeResolver` to transfer templates into native Java/Kotlin code.

 For instance, the code snippet below enables Ktor to look up JTE templates in the `templates` directory: